-Input devices are a device of computer hardware equipment used to provide data and control signals to an information processing system.
+Input devices are computer hardware equipment provides the data and control signals to an information processing system.
 Various devices are available for data input to general-purpose computer systems with graphics capabilities.

 1. Typing keys (Letters A-Z, characters like <>.,?++ etc.)

 2. A numeric keypad (numbers 0-9, characters like ! @ # $ () etc.)

 4. Control keys (Ctrl, Alt, Delete, Page Up, Page Down, Home, End, Esc, Fn, Arrow keys, etc.)

 A mouse is a handheld pointing device.
 It designed to sit is under one hand of the user and to detect movement relative to its two-dimensional supporting surface.
 It has become an inseparable part of a computer system just like a keyboard.

 There is a cursor in the shape of an arrow or cross-hair always associated with a mouse.
 We reach out for a mouse whenever we want to move the cursor or activate something or drag and drop or resize some object on display.
 Drawing or designing figures and shapes using graphics application package like AutoCAD, Photoshop, CorelDraw, Paint, etc is almost impossible without a mouse.

 A trackball is a pointing device consisting of a ball housed in a socket.
 It contains sensors to detect the rotation of the ball about two axes like an upside and downside mouse with an exposed protruding ball.

 The user rolls the ball with their thumb, fingers or the palm of their hand to move a cursor.
 A potentiometer captures the trackball orientation which calibrated with is the translation of the cursor on the screen.
 Tracker balls are common on CAD workstations for ease of use and before the advent of the touchpad, portable computers where there may be no desk space on which to use a mouse.